ElianCodes/ElianCodes-frontend/content/blog/configure-tailwindcss-with-blazor.md

 I had to make a project for school with [Blazor WASM](<https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor>) and I wanted to use [TailwindCSS](<https://tailwindcss.com>) with it.
 A new Blazor project is quickly setup, but it uses [Bootstrap](<https://getbootstrap.com/>) out of the box, so how do we configure it to use TailwindCSS?

 A little heads up.
-It's not that easy, if you plan on using the basics, you could also use the [CDN](<https://tailwindcss.com/docs/installation#using-tailwind-via-cdn>), but since I like to use Sass and `@apply` classes I decided it was worth it to find a solution.
+It's not that easy, if you plan on using the basics, you could also use the [CDN](<https://tailwindcss.com/docs/installation#using-tailwind-via-cdn>), but if you plan on using more advanced features in the configuration like to using Sass and `@apply` classes or purging, it's worth it to find a solution.

 ## Starting a new Blazor project.